abxh/data-structures-c/problems/alnum_check/README.md

 **Constraints:**

-Use at most 64 bits to save the information about which characters are in `STDIN` file stream.
+Use at most 64 bits (8 bytes) to save the information about which characters are in `STDIN` file stream.